STAR-RG/practical_testing_book/debugging/gitbisect.md

 # git-bisect

 It is common to make some change on a repository that introduces a bug.
-And sometimes this bug goes unoticed for a while, but when its detected not always is simple to find the root cause.
+And sometimes this bug goes unoticed for a while, but when it's detected not always is simple to find the root cause.

 If you are using git as your version-control system, the `bisect` command may help you on this matter.
 As specified by the documentation, it uses binary search to find the commit that introduced a bug.